PHV licence renewal image header

 5. Submit your application

-Once approved, you’ll receive your renewed PHV licence.
-Make sure to keep it in your vehicle at all times while operating, as you may need to present it to passengers or enforcement officers.
+Once approved, your renewed licence will arrive.
+Keep it in your vehicle at all times — you may be asked to show it to passengers or enforcement officers.

-• Keep records: Maintain copies of all submissions and receipts related to your PHV licence renewal.
-This will help in case there are any disputes or issues with your application.
+• Keep copies: Hold onto copies of everything you submit, just in case there are any issues with your application.

 Scroll to Top